 The Group's interim condensed consolidated financial statements for the half year ended 31 December 2022 have been prepared in accordance with the requirements of the Victoria Falls Stock Exchange Listing Requirements and in the manner required by the Zimbabwe Companies and Other Business Entities Act (Chapter 24:31) (COBE).
 The Listing Requirements require interim financial statements to be prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and as a minimum, contain the information required by IAS 34, 'Interim Financial Reporting'.
 The interim condensed consolidated financial statements have been prepared based on the statutory records that are maintained under the historical cost basis.
 The interim condensed consolidated financial statements are presented in United States of America dollar (USD) and all values are rounded to the nearest dollar, except where otherwise indicated.
+The principal accounting policies applied in the preparation of the interim condensed consolidated financial statements are in terms of IFRS except for the non-compliance with IAS 21, 'The Effects of Change in Foreign Exchange Rates' and IAS 8, 'Accounting Polices, Changes in Accounting Estimates and Errors', and have been applied consistently in all material respects with those of the previous consolidated annual financial statements.

-Unaudited Interim > Financial Results
+Reviewed Interim > Financial Results

-NOTES TO THE UNAUDITED INTERIM FINANCIAL RESULTS
+NOTES TO THE REVIEWED INTERIM FINANCIAL RESULTS